BurntFrost/finance-factors/next-dashboard/DATA_STATUS_PILLS_FEATURE.md

 ## Overview

-The data status pills feature provides visual indicators to help users understand whether the data being displayed is recently updated real data or sample/dummy data.
+The data status pills feature provides visual indicators to help users understand whether the data being displayed is recently updated real data or historical data.
 This improves user experience by clearly communicating data freshness and authenticity.

 ## Implementation